'Turning mourning into dancing': Festival to remember Floyd - WTMJ

 “If you’re angry, you can be angry.
 If you’re sad, you can be sad,” Nur-D said in a follow-up interview.
 “If you’re feeling some sense of joy over the verdict and some sort of like step in the right direction, and you want to celebrate that, do that as well.”

 The event was organized by the George Floyd Global Memorial.
-Angela Harrelson, an aunt of Floyd’s and a member of the board of directors.
-The organization has stockpiled 3,000 items surrounding Floyd’s death — things like artwork left behind in the square — and will display some of them in a pop-up gallery.
+Angela Harrelson, an aunt of Floyd’s and a member of the board of directors, said the organization has stockpiled 3,000 items surrounding Floyd’s death — things like artwork left behind in the square — and will display some of them in a pop-up gallery.

 The event was due to start at 1 p.m., the same time Gov. Tim Walz asked Minnesotans to pause for a moment of silence to honor Floyd.
 Walz asked that the moment last for 9 minutes, 29 seconds – the length of time that prosecutors say Chauvin had his knee on Floyd’s neck.